BBC-News-Labs/19million/resources.md

 permalink: /resources/
 ---

-{% for project in site.portfolio %}
+{% for project in site.resources %}

 {% if project.redirect %}
 <div class="project">